-8.4 Responsibilities of SPS during the lifetime of national PGD templates SPS will:
+8.3 Responsibilities of SPS during the lifetime of SPS national PGD templates

-- Publish PGD templates on www.sps.nhs.uk - Communicate the release of a new PGD templates via email to the people registered on the SPS website; via Twitter @NHS\SPS and via the Medicines Awareness Service bulletin
+SPS will:

-- Alert of changes made during the lifetime of a PGD template via email to the people registered on the SPS website; via Twitter @NHS\SPS and via the Medicines Awareness Service bulletin - Review PGD templates that are about to expire or whenever deemed necessary - Have an updated work plan available on www.sps.nhs.uk
+- Publish national PGD templates on www.sps.nhs.uk - Communicate the release of a new PGD template via: - o email of the SPS weekly bulletin to the people registered on the SPS website; - X (formerly known as Twitter) @NHS_SPS; - LinkedIn (NHS Specialist Pharmacy Service) - o the Medicines Awareness Service bulletin - Alert of changes made during the lifetime of a PGD template via the above channels. - Review PGD templates in advance or their expiry or whenever deemed necessary due to changes to supporting guidance/SPCs.